 Embarcadero Institute, a non-profit research group, found that the 3.5 million number generated by developer consultants McKinsey & Co is exaggerated by at least 2 million units.
 Yet the 3.5M figure is cited by journalists and is driving a raft of “trickle down” luxury housing bills.

-We agree with San Francisco’s “nexus study,” showing that forcing cities to permit more luxury housing, the aim of SB 330 and SB 592, worsens the shortage of affordable units — by rewarding gentrification, eviction, demolition and displacement while creating few actual affordable units.
+We agree with San Francisco’s “nexus study,” showing that forcing cities to permit more luxury housing, the aim of SB 330 and SB 592, worsens the shortage of affordable units — by rewarding gentrification, eviction, demolition and displacement while creating few actual affordable units check this website.

 The worst bills heading for Assembly votes in Sacramento are Senate Bill 330 (D-Skinner) and Senate Bill 592 (D-Wiener).
 Neither creates a single unit of affordable housing.
 Both are driven by bad data and “trickle down” beliefs.
 SB 330 and SB 592 strip land-use powers from cities, handing it to for-profit developers to overrun existing, thriving communities.